-Nicol is based in Holland and does research and development to decide what experiments to send to space.
+Nicol lives in Holland.
+She conducts research and development to decide what experiments to send to space.

 She studied environmental science at university, learning about renewable energy and climate change.
-She had considered a career in environmental law, but became more interested in plant biology, looking into environmental stress… like what happens to plants if there was a nuclear disaster.
-Nicol did a PhD looking into this, she went to Chernobyl and looked into how the plants were able to deal with this radiation and survive.
+She considered working in environmental law.
+However, she became interested in plant biology and looked into environmental stress.
+Nicol did her PhD on what happens to plants if there was a nuclear disaster.
+She went to Chernobyl and looked into how the plants were able to deal with this radiation and survive.

 Becoming A Deep Space Exploration Scientist

-Nicol is a biologist but the experiments are in all areas of stem: including chemistry, physics and human experiments with the astronauts – doing tests on them to know how humans experience space.
-For example, muscles and bones get weaker in space because of less gravity, do experiments to see what exercise would help.
+Nicol is a biologist but experiments are in all areas of STEM.
+Her experiments include chemistry, physics and human experiments with the astronauts.
+For example, muscles and bones get weaker in space because of less gravity, so Nicol will look into exercises to help this.

 Nicol used to work on experiments going to the international space station (ISS).
 Now as a deep space exploration scientist, Nicol works on things further out in space.